maxtretiakov/gp_lvm_ssvi/LVMOGP_SSVI_BIOEXP_README.md

-# LVMOGP Model Evaluation Pipeline
+# LVMOGP-SSVI Biological Experiments Pipeline

-This directory contains complete evaluation pipelines that **exactly replicate** the experimental setup from the `useful_notebook.ipynb`.
-The only difference is that we use the LVMOGP-SSVI model instead of the baseline models.
+This pipeline contains complete evaluation experiments that **exactly replicate** the experimental setup from the `useful_notebook.ipynb` for biological (PCR) data.
+The pipeline implements the LVMOGP-SSVI model and compares it against baseline models (MOGP, LMC, AvgGP, original LVMOGP).

 ## Overview